 For added network security, the router also comes with built-in VPN clients, allowing it to connect to a VPN server to encrypt network data.
 This is key, especially for users who want to do things like connecting to their home network from a different network.
 It also allows users to bind their home IP address to a custom domain name so that they’re able to enjoy the privileges of using a specific IP address for seamless remote connections.

-5G/4G LTE routers are more than just mobile hotspots.
+5G/4G LTE routers are more than just mobile hotspots and they’re certainly different than the leading travel routers.
 They combine the features of a home Wi-Fi router with the mobile Wi-Fi capability of a tethered phone or personal hotspot.
-Given a strong enough over-the-air data signal, the latest 4G LTE routers can offer speeds comparable to what you get with wired routers.
+Given a strong enough over-the-air data signal, the latest 4G LTE routers can offer speeds comparable to what you get with wired routers or even strong VPN routers.
 Unlike mobile device hotspots, 4G routers offer full networking capability, allowing multiple devices and users.
 They may also have features like parental controls, mobile traffic monitoring, and guest network options.

 4G LTE Routers perform a similar function to regular routers, except they utilize a cellular signal instead of a wired cable connection or fiber-optic internet hook up.
 Unlike typical home wireless routers, 4G routers can be plug-in mains-powered units or portable units with their own battery power.

 Like other routers, most come with one or more ethernet ports for wired connections.
 Internet speed varies according to the type of router, the number of users on connected devices, and the signal quality.

 Unlike cable or fiber-optic routers, a mobile router or 4G LTE version’s maximum speeds depend on the strength of the 4G data signal.
 These units have the advantage of being able to be set up in different locations.
 The caveat is that you must be in clear range of a high-quality cell tower with 4G and 5G capability to get the fastest upload speed and download speeds.